azharprabudi/react-autogenerate-crud/README.md

     </tbody>
 </table>

-<b>This project still ongoing, but if you want to try you can clone this repo, and just npm install it in the directory project, or if you want to check the example code visit this <a href="/src/index.js">link</a></b>
+<b>This project still ongoing, but if you want to try you can clone this repo, and just npm install it in your directory project, or if you want to check the example code visit this <a href="/src/index.js">link</a></b>

 ## See the complete documentation below
 <table>